blahcat/blahcat.github.io/content/2017-08-31-arbitrary-write-primitive-in-windows-kernel-hevd.md

 even before the Windows memory manager) during the boot process, it'll require known static addresses to map and store information collected about the hardware in memory.
-Researchers such as
-{%include icon-twitter.html username="@d_olex"%} have explored this path as early as 2011 to use it as an exploit vector as Win7
+Researchers such as [@d_olex](https://twitter.com/@d_olex){:target="_blank" class="fa fa-twitter"} have explored this path as early as 2011 to use it as an exploit vector as Win7
 SP1 used to have this section static and with Read/Write/Execute permission (although it exists on Windows 8 and up, it is "only" Read/Write)

 ![Windows 8.1 HAL section](/assets/images/win-kernel-debug/hevd-www-hal-interrupt.png)

-__Note__: Looking for references about HAL interrupt table corruption, I came across this recent and fantastic [blog post](https://labs.bluefrostsecurity.de/blog/2017/05/11/windows-10-hals-heap-extinction-of-the-halpinterruptcontroller-table-exploitation-technique/) by {%include icon-twitter.html username="@NicoEconomou"%} that covers exactly this approach.
+__Note__: Looking for references about HAL interrupt table corruption, I came across this recent and fantastic [blog post](https://labs.bluefrostsecurity.de/blog/2017/05/11/windows-10-hals-heap-extinction-of-the-halpinterruptcontroller-table-exploitation-technique/) by [@NicoEconomou](https://twitter.com/@NicoEconomou){:target="_blank" class="fa fa-twitter"} that covers exactly this approach.
 I might dedicate a future post applying this technique to HEVD as this table is also an excellent target for WWW scenario.

 # Building the exploit